You will find below all the info you need to know about the tour. I divided it into expanding sections to make it easier to read 🙂

 – To protect yourself from any such events you should take a travel insurance that covers cancellation.

-– If you can’t go but know someone who wants to take your place we can just change the names.
+– If you can’t go but you know someone who wants to take your place we can just change the names.
 This can be done up to the point the tour starts.
 The person would then reimburse you for what you paid minus the bank fees and pay the balance (if any) to me.

 We do not have a group insurance and everyone is responsible for any extra personal expenses such as medical, loss of luggage and needing to cancel due to any reason.

 So we strongly encourage you to make arrangements in this regard.
-As this is not an ‘official’ group tour, you can understand that we are not in a position to take legal responsibility.
+As this is not an ‘official’ group tour, you can understand that we are not in a position to take legal or financial responsibility.
 Naturally we’ll try to do everything to help when anyone is in need, and make minor adjustments to the schedule if someone falls sick.

 We will ask you to sign a waiver form and hand this in on arrival.